gamingeeks/gamingeeks.github.io/README.md

 # GGDOOB

 THINGS TO KEEP IN MIND:
-1-specify briefly the change you have done
+1. specify briefly the change you have done
-2-donot create new problems
+2. donot create new problems

 #ALLTHEBEST